 Yummy treats as gifts

-Baking with your toddler is actually quite easy (and fun) as long as the tasks you give her to do are age appropriate.
-If you make cookies and bars during the holidays, plan on having her join in on the fun.
-In the kitchen, you can have her gather ingredients from a low shelf, add measured ingredients to mixing bowl, stir ingredients, and sprinkle small items (raisins, nuts, chocolate chips, etc) into a batter.
-She can even decorate a solid colored cookie tin with stickers and fill it with the cookies she made.
+Baking with your toddler is actually quite easy (and fun) as long as the tasks you give them to do are age appropriate.
+If you make cookies and bars during the holidays, plan on having them join in on the fun.
+In the kitchen, you can have them gather ingredients from a low shelf, add measured ingredients to mixing bowl, stir ingredients, and sprinkle small items (raisins, nuts, chocolate chips, etc) into a batter.
+They can even decorate a solid colored cookie tin with stickers and fill it with the cookies they made.
 Homemade cookies make a great gift for his friends, teachers, daycare providers, babysitters, and other family friends.

 Photo keepsake books

 Pick a theme (season, sports, the zoo, etc.), event (dance recital, swim lessons, etc.) or vacation, and print any photos you have from that experience.
-Have your toddler pick out a photo book, arrange the images in an order she likes, and even insert the pictures into the book.
+Have your toddler pick out a photo book, arrange the images in an order they like, and even insert the pictures into the book.

 About the author: